-Half Dome Hike.
-Yosemite’s most iconic attraction and most prestigious hike.
+Yosemite’s Half Dome hike combines its most iconic attraction and most prestigious hike.

-Half Dome is Yosemite’s most iconic attraction in all of Yosemite Valley.
-The trail to Half Dome from Yosemite Valley is an extremely strenuous hike covering over 17 miles.
+Half Dome’s uniquely identifiable face stands proudly over the eastern end of Yosemite Valley.
+The trail to Half Dome from Yosemite Valley is an extremely steep and strenuous hike covering over 14-16 miles.
 Hikers gain 4,800 feet of elevation along the trail that passes highlights such as Vernal Fall and Nevada Fall, before reaching the cables on Half Dome’s steep granite domes.
-Steel cables and wooden planks are placed along the dome to assist hikers to the summit in the summer months.
+Steel cable handrails and wooden planks are set up along the dome to assist hikers to the summit in the summer months.
 The cables are removed every October, and replaced in late May.

-Do not hike Half Dome unprepared.
-Despite the popularity of this hike, it is not suitable for novice or unfit hikers.
-Understand your limits, take the recommended amount of water, and plan appropriately.
-Several Half Dome hikers are rescued each year due to unpreparedness.
-The most common first aid response issues are related to dehydration, so please carry plenty of water.
-For the Half Dome hike, you should have at least four to five liters of water on hand per person.
-It is also a good idea to take a filtration water bottle or iodine tablets in case you need to replenish your water along the trail.
+Preparation is important for a hike of this magnitude.
+Understand your limits, take enough water, and plan appropriately.
+Several Half Dome hikers are rescued each year due to unpreparedness, and the most common first aid response issues are related to dehydration.
+If you have one, it is also a good idea to take a filtration water bottle or iodine tablets in case you need to replenish your water along the trail.

 Reservations for the permits can be made online at www.recreation.gov or by calling (877) 444-6777.

 To learn more about the Half Dome hike please visit www.nps.gov/yose/planyourvisit/halfdome.htm

 Looking for Half Dome trail maps to prep you for your hike?

 Topographic maps by sector of Yosemite National Park